Purebred. Pure hearts.

 FAINCHE

 Fainche (pronounced “Finch”) comes to us from Blue's Family Aussies (BFA) down in South Carolina.
 Originally from Texas, Fainche is low-drive and our most people-friendly adult.
 “She’s a traitor for a treat,”they said when we met her, and we agree!
-This girl loves everyone.
+This girl loves everyone - and will probably be the reason we give up free-feeding eventually.
+She's a tank.
+Highly food motivated.

 OFA Hips: Excellent